yangsuli/tam-simulation/README.md

 You can change basic_example.py and play around with it to see how things work.

 Once you are more familiar with the framework, take a look at simple_experiments.
-In there are slightly more complicated simulation experiments, tycially with two or three stages.
+In there are slightly more complicated simulation experiments, typically with two or three stages.
 The README of each sub-directory details what each experiment does.